wp-plugins/easing-slider/readme.txt

 <a href="http://cl.ly/1V0V411I1V09">Upgrading from v1.x</a>

-= My slideshow continually loads.
+= My slider continually loads.
 What's wrong? =

 This can often be caused by a jQuery conflict.
 Many plugins don't load jQuery correctly and as a result break the plugins that do.

 Firstly, disable all of the other plugins you have activated (or as many as you can).
 If the issue persists, with just Easing Slider "Lite" active, it is more than likely a conflict with the theme.

-If the slideshow works when it is the only plugin active, you're experiencing a plugin conflict.
-Carefully enable each plugin, one-by-one, checking the slideshow each time.
-Keep doing this until you activate the plugin that breaks the slideshow.
+If the slider works when it is the only plugin active, you're experiencing a plugin conflict.
+Carefully enable each plugin, one-by-one, checking the slider each time.
+Keep doing this until you activate the plugin that breaks the slider.

 After you've taken these two steps, make a support topic and we will get back to you as soon as you can.
 Otherwise, feel free to contact the developer(s) of the conflict plugin/theme also.
 They should also be able to provide you with assistance.

 = How do I edit a slide's settings? =

 This is easy.
-When viewing the <strong>"Edit Slideshow"</strong> Easing Slider "Lite" admin panel, you should be able to see your slideshow images.
+When viewing the <strong>"Edit Slideshow"</strong> Easing Slider "Lite" admin panel, you should be able to see your slider images.
 To edit the settings of an individual slide, simply click it and its settings will appear in a modal window.
 Simple!

 == Screenshots ==

 1. The integrated Media Uploader.
-Use it to add images to your slideshows one at a time, or in bulk.
+Use it to add images to your sliders one at a time, or in bulk.
 2. "Edit Slideshow" panel.
-Set your various slideshow settings here.
+Set your various slider settings here.
 3. "Settings" panel.
 Options for script & style loading, and image resizing features.
-4. The slideshow, in all its glory!
+4. The slider, in all its glory!
 Nice and clean, but easy to re-style if needed.
 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.4.2 =
+* Fixed widget title filter bug.
+* Fixed admin menu button icon CSS margin.
+* Updated adverts to reflect site changes.

 = 2.1.4.1 =
 * Added dashicon to top-level menu.